Rent safe and private dog parks hosted by locals

 Why is mental exercise important for your dog?

-Mental activity can be the perfect solution here.
+Mental activity can be the perfect solution.
 Paired with appropriate physical fulfillment, things like food puzzles, snuffle mats, and thoughtful training sessions can keep your dog entertained without running either of your muscles or joints to the ground.
 That makes for a balanced life together.

-Cognitive enrichment will help prevent problem behaviors like:
+Cognitive enrichment can help prevent problem behaviors like:

 While improving your dog’s: